 In general, our relationship with our employees is satisfactory.
-Since we are members of the Manufacturers Association, certain general collective agreements apply to us.
+We have no special collective bargaining agreements with any of our employees.
+However, since we are members of the Manufacturers Association, certain general collective agreements apply to us.
 These agreements concern principally the length of the workday, minimum daily wages for professional workers, insurance for work-related accidents, procedures for dismissing employees, pension payments, and other conditions of employment.
 We generally provide our employees with benefits and working conditions beyond the required minimums.